enel-gdh-educational/katacoda-scenarios/docker/part3/step2c.md

 PORT = os.environ['PORT']
 ```

-2. Calling to backend model container using the host and port at the previous step; for this testing
+2. Calling the backend model container using the host and port defined at the previous course steps; for this testing
 purpose we use the "Random Forest model" with this POST API
    `http://{HOST}:{PORT}/Random%20Forest/predict"`.
 This is the expected json output for this call